 - as landfill capping.

-Finally, once all of the recoverable materials are taken out, some waste remains (approximately 5-10%) which goes to landfill.
+Finally, once all of the recoverable materials are taken out, some waste remains (approximately 10%) which goes to landfill.
 This material is made of things people shouldn’t have put in their yellow lidded bin and a very small amount of items that were too small to be captured or got damaged along the way.
-The recycling industry and Council are always looking for ways to increase the types of materials that are recyclable and prevent them from ending up in landfill.

 How can I reduce waste to landfill?